altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 ## Provided default serializers
 Akka Persistence provides [Google Protocol Buffers](https://developers.google.com/protocol-buffers) based serializers
 - (using [Akka Serialization](../../07-networking/03-serialization)) for it’s own message types such as
-- PersistentRepr, AtomicWrite and snapshots.
+- `PersistentRepr`, `AtomicWrite` and snapshots.
 - Journal plugin implementations may choose to use those provided serializers,
 - or pick a serializer which suits the underlying database better.

 #### Note
-Serialization is NOT handled automatically by Akka Persistence itself.
+Serialization is **NOT** handled automatically by Akka Persistence itself.
 - Instead, it only provides the above described serializers,
-- and in case a AsyncWriteJournal plugin implementation chooses to use them directly,
+- and in case a `AsyncWriteJournal` plugin implementation chooses to use them directly,
 - the above serialization scheme will be used.

 Please refer to your write journal’s documentation to learn more about how it handles serialization!